AmanaEstates/Salah-Prayer-Times-1/README.md

-# Salah-Prayer-Times-1
+# Salah Prayer Times 1

 PHP library for prayer times based on C library from ArabEyes: https://github.com/arabeyes-org/ITL/tree/master/prayertime

-#How to use
+# How to use

 Prayer times need the following information to be generated: